 When you’re developing your branding elements, don’t just focus on looking pretty or standing out visually.
 Think about how you can tell a story that connects with and inspires your audience.

 The final essential branding elements to bring it all together are all about you!
-As the face behind your brand, it’s vital for people to get to know you – especially if you’re trying to build a personal brand.
+As the face behind your brand, it’s vital for people to get to know you.

 That means you need a good supply of quality brand photos.
 This is where many business owners start to cringe.
 You may not like being in front of the camera, but it is important to regularly get your face in front of your audience across all your channels.